kwstannard/makery/README.md

 Makery[klass].call.foo == 1 #=> true
 ```

-Makery can use anything that responds to call for delayed execution.
+Makery uses anything that responds to `call` for delayed execution.
 There is a
 single argument passed for accessing the other attributes.
 You can also pass
 overrides into the call to maker.